ythecombinator/space/src/talks/state-of-the-art-react-development-flow-with-typescript/index.md

 ---
-path: '/talks/state-of-the-art-react-development-flow-with-typescript'
+path: "/talks/state-of-the-art-react-development-flow-with-typescript"
-date: '2018-10-25'
+date: "2018-10-25"
-title: 'State of the art React development flow with TypeScript'
+title: "State of the art React development flow with TypeScript"
 ---

 ### Description